vamoirid/Computer-Architecture/Lab_2/Report_Lab2.md

 | sjeng  | 5,264,051         | 5,263,903       | 31,870,341          | 86,380,797          |
 | libm   | 1,488,538         | 1,488,455       | 5,959,471           | 48,806,657          |

+As we see, the total accesses in the L2-Cache were a lot more than every other simulation in _sjeng_ and _libm_.
+This is a result of the slightly higher L1 D-Cache Miss Rate in these 2 benchmarks (0.12 and 0.06 respectfully) with respect to the other 3 benchmarks.